pablofcastro/KhSAT/README.md

 Typically you don't need to generate the benchamrk again.
 In the case you want to do it, the script `Benchmark/scripts/main.py` can be used for generating the benchmark.

-**If you generate the benchmark the generated files will be different from the ones in the repository since they are ramdomly generated**
+**If you generate again the benchmark the generated files will differ from the ones in the repository since they are ramdomly generated**

 ## Running the Benchmark